Our Disability Law Firm Will Fight For You

 There are also several special claims available to disabled veterans.
 They include a one-time allowance to buy a new or used car or other adaptive equipment to accommodate a service-connected disability, and a convalescence benefit, which is temporary 100 percent disability compensation rating to recover from surgery or immobilization of a joint by a cast without surgery.
 A temporary 100 percent disability compensation rating is also available to a veteran who is hospitalized for more than 21 days for a service-connected disability.

-Unable to Work in Ohio Due to a Service-Connected Disability?
+Unable To Work Due To A Service-Connected Disability?

 In some cases, a veteran may receive VA benefits at the 100 percent disability rate without obtaining a 100 percent disability rating.
 The additional payment is typically granted when the disability has significantly interfered with the vet’s ability to work or has caused frequent hospitalization.